 Cornerstones also provide a rigorous essential skills framework that outlines the end of year expectations in all subjects.
 These essential skills are tied to activities and are age related so that staff can track children’s progress and identify their individual learning needs.

-As a school, we value the expertise of specialist teachers and hence our curriculum for PE, Languages and Music is delivered by specialist teachers who apply their subject expertise to support the planning and ensure that high-quality experiences are being identified and delivered.
+As a school, we value the expertise of specialist teachers and hence our curriculum for PE and Languages is delivered by specialist teachers who apply their subject expertise to support the planning and ensure that high-quality experiences are being identified and delivered.

 We celebrate the diversity in our community and endeavour to ensure that our curriculum is culturally and socially inclusive to the children who make up our school community.
 Our Religious, Moral & Spiritual Education (RMSE) is broad and rich, aiming to develop the character of young people and our society.
 You can read our Collective Worship statement here.

 We use our evaluations and assessments to continually update our curriculum maps, ensuring breadth and balance.
-We use online resources such as Espresso and Newsround to ensure that our children are kept up to date with current local and global news on a daily basis as part of their social, moral, spiritual and cultural development.
+We use online resources such as Classroom Secrets and Votes For Schools to ensure that our children are kept up to date with current local and global news on a daily basis as part of their social, moral, spiritual and cultural development.
 We endeavour to create opportunities for enterprise and ingenuity to prepare children for the 21st century and we embrace opportunities to involve all members of our school community in this processes.

 Please read about the subjects that we offer here.